ixaixim/mern-fullstack-project/README.md

 # MERN Stack Full Tutorial & Project

-This repository contains code and resources for an all-in-one beginner's course in MERN Stack development.
-The course spans 8 hours and covers full-stack development using MongoDB, Express, React, and Node.js.
+In these notes, I have included code and resources for an all-in-one beginner's course in MERN Stack development that I am currently taking.
+Throughout the course, which spans 8 hours, I will learn about full-stack development using MongoDB, Express, React, and Node.js.

 ![MERN logo](img/mern.png)